ZoeyVid/nginx-proxy-manager/README.md

 # Please report Bugs first to this fork before reporting them to the upstream Repository
 ## Getting Help
-1. Setups running inside LXC (running a Container in a Container makes no sense) or Unraid (bad container implementation) are not supported, if you want to report something please reproduce it somewhere else before reporting.
+1. Setups running inside LXC (running a Container in a Container makes no sense) or Unraid (bad container implementation) are not recommended, if you want to report something please reproduce it somewhere else before reporting.
 2. [Support/Questions](https://github.com/ZoeyVid/NPMplus/discussions)
 3. [Reddit](https://reddit.com/r/NPMplus)
 4. [Bugs](https://github.com/ZoeyVid/NPMplus/issues)